 Direct (Scope 1) & Indirect (Scope 2) GHG Emissions (Tonnes of CO2e)

-The Brucejack Mine access road presents a tangible example of how climate change can affect our operations.
-A portion of the access road traverses the Knipple Glacier, and our workers, contractors, and suppliers regularly cross this road to access the mine.
+The Brucejack Mine access road presents a visible example of how climate change can affect our operations.
+A portion of the access road traverses the Knipple Glacier, and our workforce and suppliers regularly cross this road to access the mine.
 We work with experienced glaciologists to monitor the condition of the glacier road and overall state of glacial retreat.
-Records show that retreat of the glacier has been steady in the years we have been present in the area.
-As the glacier recedes, we must realign the section of road along the glacier and the access ramps on and off the glacier, and we expect that we will need to adjust the alignment again in approximately three years.
+Records show that the retreat of the glacier has been steady in the years we have been present in the area.
+As the glacier recedes, we must realign the section of road along the glacier and the access ramps on and off the glacier.
+We expect that we will need to adjust the alignment with greater frequency, on an annual or semi-annual basis.
 These realignments were anticipated during project planning and design and are accounted for in the Mine plan and economics.